crcx/parable/Parable.md

 **:call** converts the top item on the stack to a function call.

+# Data Types

+Parable recognizes a variety of data types.
+These have been briefly covered earlier, this section aims to expand on them.

+## Numbers

+Numbers are signed, floating point values.
+They can be specified using the **#** prefix or Parable will attempt to recognize them automatically.

+Examples:

+    #1
+    #-40
+    #3.14159
+    #inf
+    #-inf
+    #nan

+Some notes:

+* Numbers are only recognized in base 10.
+* All numbers are floating point and suffer from the inaccuracies that implies

+## Characters

+A character is a single symbol prefixed by **$**.
+Parable only guarantees recognition of the ASCII character set; but work on Unicode support is being performed.

+Examples:

+    $a
+    $1
+    $$
+    $?
+    $~

+Notes:

+* Unicode support is being worked on, but should not be considered reliable at this point

+## Strings and Comments

+A string is a slice containing a sequence of characters.
+They are denoted using a single quote at the beginning and end.

+A comment is a string that is ignored by the language.
+It is denoted using a double quote at the beginning and end.

+Examples:

+    'hello, world'
+    'this is a string'
+    'yet another, much longer string containing a bunch of data'

+    "this is a comment"
+    "(and so is this)"

+Each string is stored in a separate slice.
+String length is the same as the corresponding slice length.

+Notes:

+* Make sure to use use single quotes (') for strings.
+Double quotes are used for comments.
+* All restrictions on characters apply to strings (and comments)

+## Pointers

+In Parable, a pointer is a numeric value that points to a slice.
+They do not point to any specific offset (offsets are numbers).
+Pointers are created using the **&** prefix or via the **:p** function.
+The **&** prefix can be used with a symbol name, in which case it will lookup the corresponding slice in the dictionary.

+Some examples:

+    &100
+    &50
+    &capture-results

+## Comments

+Comments are strings which are ignored by the language.
+They start and end with a quotation mark.

+Examples:

+    [ "this is a comment" #33 ] '33' define

+Comments get compiled into the functions, but are ignored at runtime.
+(This is wasteful of space, but makes it possible to decompile back to a form much closer to the original source).

+## Flags

+A boolean flag represents one of two states: **true** or **false**.

+## Bytecode

+A bytecode corresponds to an instruction understood by the bytecode interpreter.
+When compiling, they are prefixed by a single backtick (**`**).
+In normal circumstances you should not need to use this.
+If you are storing bytecodes, use **:b** to convert a number to the *bytecode* type prior to storing.

+## Function Calls

+A function call corresponds to a compiled call to a function.
+When compiling, there is no prefix for this: just refer to a function by name.
+If you are storing function calls use **:call** to convert the pointer to a function call prior to storing.

 # Variables and Values

 Parable provides two simple data structures: variables and values.